 As much as I love my Dad and father-in-law, I’m pretty sure they’re not the reason you’re reading this post.
 So let’s get into this weekend’s 7 Tips … 7 Healthy Swaps you can make to your food, to boost the nutrition without sacrificing taste!
 I love eating healthily, but I don’t really want to feel like I’m eating “diet food” or giving up on taste.
 I use these healthy swaps as a perfect way to sneak in nutritious choices as often as possible!

 - Grain swaps.
-White rice and pasta are fairly low in nutrients and fiber, and can spike your insulin levels due to the high glycemic index.
-I love to swap in brown rice, quinoa, freekeh, barley, millet, or other whole grains, and leave out the white rice.
+Couscous and pasta are fairly low in nutrients and fiber, and can spike your insulin levels due to the high glycemic index.
+I love to swap in brown rice, quinoa, millet, or other whole grains.
 You can read more about whole grains in my post here.
 I also love to use spaghetti squash instead of pasta!
 It’s a great way to add volume and vegetables, but feel like you’re eating comfort food.

 - Ground beef swaps.
 Standard ground beef can be pretty heavy in saturated fat, and unless you’re getting grass-fed, organic beef, can have a lots of hormones that you’re better off without.
 For a high-protein, low-fat, healthy alternative, I like 99% lean ground turkey in chili, soup, as burgers, or in other recipes.
 Diced Portobello mushrooms, crumbled tofu, or black beans also provide great alternatives to standard ground beef, if you’re not tied to the exact flavor/ texture of beef.